AI Web FeedsAI Web FeedsOpen web AI reader

 Source: apps/web/content/docs/development/runtime-authority.mdx

-This page describes which asset is authoritative for each layer of the system.
-Not every file in the repository has the same status.
+This page explains which data source owns each part of the product.
+Not every file in the repository has the same authority.

 TierCanonical assetsUsed for